-While this verse doesn’t SPECIFICALLY mention WHAT KIND of clothing must be worn in order to distinguish between men and women, it does set forth an IMPORTANT PRINCIPLE: There needs to be a distinction between the sexes.
-And when God says that all who cross-dress are performing an “abominable” act in His eyes, He’s not playing around, is He!
-Abominable things are things which God DETESTS.
-That’s a clue that we need to be very careful here, and not treat this topic loosely, as if it doesn’t matter.
+While this verse doesn’t specifically mention what kind of clothing must be worn in order to distinguish between men and women, it does set forth an important principle: There needs to be a distinction between the sexes.
+When God says that all who cross-dress are performing an “abominable” act in His eyes, He’s not playing around!
+Abominable things are things which God detests.
+That’s a clue that we need to be very careful here and not treat this topic loosely, as if it doesn’t matter.

-However, God doesn’t actually say, “Women need to wear skirts and dresses only, and men need to wear pants only,” does He.
-I think the principle in force here is, again, that there needs to be a DISTINCTION.
-How applicable to our times!
-In a world where men are dressing like women, and where women are trying to act like men, I think this verse should be taken VERY SERIOUSLY!
-What better way to send the unspoken message to our culture that we DO NOT flow with where it has been going (feminism, homosexuality, etc.) than by EMPHASIZING our gender differences, through the means of our style of dress!
+In a world where men are dressing like women and women are acting like men, I think this verse should be taken very seriously!
+What better way to proclaim to our culture that we do not flow with where it is going (feminism, homosexuality, etc.) than to emphasize our gender differences through our style of dress!
 Ladies, this a great opportunity to make a statement!
-To say, without ever uttering a word, “I don’t agree with where the culture is heading.
-I have made the decision to obey God by fitting in with the role that He designed for me.”
+To say, without ever uttering a word, “I don’t agree with our society; I uphold the truth of God’s word, and I have made the decision to obey God by fitting in with the role He designed for me.”

-Here’s another reason why I think wearing skirts and dresses only is superior to wearing pants: Modest skirts and dresses that aren’t too tight or clingy, and that aren’t too short and don’t have long slits HIDE THE CROTCH AREA.
-This, for me, is one of the most convincing arguments in favor of skirts/dresses only.
-God instructs us to dress MODESTLY:
+Here’s another good reason why I think wearing skirts and dresses only is superior to wearing pants: Modest skirts and dresses hide the crotch area.
+This, for me, is one of the most convincing arguments in favor of skirts and dresses only.
+God instructs us to dress modestly: